SmartTokenLabs/TokenScript/doc/design_paper.md

 Can we create an insurance token that depends on cryptographic proofs, so that the insurer can remove from their pricing, the costs incurred by fraudulent documents?
 Can we decentralise the insurers altogether?

 Blockchain can provide the foundational layer to achieve these.
 It will enable a working, frictionless market with atomic parts of assets always on the market.
 However, this can only become true when there is a realibale and precise method to define how tokens should be used and transacted.
-This the focus of our work on TBML.
+This the focus of our work on Tokenscript.
 But first, we look at what tokens are how token operate currently.

 ### Payment Token and deliverable Token